Thomas du Toit: South Africa 'A'

 In 2016, Du Toit was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He was named in the starting line-up for their first match in Bloemfontein, but ended on the losing side as the visitors ran out 32–24 winners.
 He also started the second match of the series, a 26–29 defeat to the Saxons in George.
 He captained the South Africa A-side on 10 November 2022 against Munster Rugby and then again against the Bristol Bears on 17 November 2022.

 South Africa

 Du Toit was not initially named in South Africa's squad for the 2019 Rugby World Cup.
 However he was called up to replace the injured Trevor Nyakane in the pool stage.
 South Africa went on to win the tournament, defeating England in the final.

 In November 2022, he received a red card a dangerous tackle during a 27–13 victory against England in the 2022 Autumn Nations Series.
 While initially banned six weeks this was later reduced to three.

+In November 2025, he was named in the World Rugby Dream Team of the Year.